timmcmichael/skimpy-oop/chapter-4-classes/scripts/4c script - implementing a class.md

 I did get some output, but it's not very useful.
 The output is the name of the class, followed by an @ symbol and a hexadecimal number.
 We've asked it to output the whole object, and this is what Java does by default.
 That number is the memory address of the object, which is interesting but not really very helpful.

 What I really want to do is output some of the fields in the class.
 So let's start with the remaining data.
-To do that, I'll just add a call to getRemainingData using dot notation.
+But it doesn't let me refer directly to remainingData, because we've encapsulated that.
+To get it, I'll needto use the getRemainingData method.
 I'll run that and see what I get.

 Okay, I got a zero, which is what I expected.
 I haven't set any values for the fields, so they're all at their default values--which is zero for a numeric field.
 Let's do the same thing for the customer's name on the line above using the getName() method.